AntreasAntoniou/TemplateProjectCDTGPUCluster/README.md

 # CDT Cluster Template Project
 A short code repo that showcases a potential framework for carrying out experiments on the CDT Cluster.

-## Introduction

-Welcome to the code repository of How to train your MAML arxiv_url.
-This repository includes code for training both MAML and MAML++ models, as well as data providers and the datasets for both.
-By using this codebase you agree to the terms and conditions in the LICENSE file.

 ## Installation

 The code uses Pytorch to run, along with many other smaller packages.
 To take care of everything at once, we recommend